franks42/mutable-map/README.md

 Note however, that any native javascript library that makes local changes, will not fire off the events that are needed for the cljs-notification... a limitation of the browser implementations. (maybe there are ways around this... investigate...)

+###Acknowledgement

+This code is based on an initial shoreleave-browser 0.2.2 implementation - hopefully some of this code can make its way back...